-It can be challenging to be a vegetarian and follow a gluten-free lifestyle.
-However, it is absolutely possible.
-Depending on the degree of dietary restriction, as well as on varied individual food choices, some people who are both gluten-free and vegetarian may require the use of additional fortified foods or supplements to ensure adequate intakes of certain nutrients – especially vitamin B12, vitamin D, iron, and zinc.
+A little extra planning may be needed, but maintaining a healthy diet when you are both gluten-free and vegetarian is absolutely doable.
+Depending on the degree of dietary restriction in the type of vegetarianism followed, as well as on varied individual food choices, some people who are both gluten-free and vegetarian may require the use of additional fortified foods or supplements to ensure adequate intakes of certain nutrients – especially vitamin B12, vitamin D, calcium, iron, and zinc.
 Your specific diet and unique nutritional status should be assessed in consultation with your own healthcare team, but the following information will provide a general overview of potential considerations.

 Restricted Foods (& Their Nutrients) in Vegetarian and Gluten-free Diets

 Did you know…?

 - Gluten-free flours made from whole grains, seeds, and beans, such as quinoa, teff, flaxmeal, almond, hazelnut, fava bean and garbanzo bean are highly nutritious and can provide additional sources of iron, calcium, and B vitamins to a vegetarian diet.

-- Processed soy products (and other “meat alternatives”) are often gluten-free, but read ingredient labels carefully to be sure.
+Processed soy products (and other “meat alternatives”) may or may not be gluten-free; read ingredient labels carefully.